-- Many handsets are connected per DECT manager and many DECT calls can be held simultaneously (VoIP calls, and phone book or Info Centre accesses).
-Information on the functions of certain handsets on Gigaset base stations is available from wiki.gigasetpro.com. - Subscribers can accept or initiate calls in all DECT cells with their handset (Roaming), and can also switch between the DECT cells during a call (Handover).
-A handover is only possible when the cells are synchronised.
+- Per DECT manager up to 250 handsets can be connected.
+To allow inter-DECT-manager roaming, the regular load of handsets planned to be attached to one DECT manager should be lower (approx. 80 %). - 60 DECT calls could be made simultaneously for VoIP calls, network directory sessions and info center sessions.
+For information on handset functions in relation to Gigaset base stations, visit wiki.gigasetpro.com. - Subscribers can accept or initiate calls in all DECT cells with their handset (Roaming), and can also switch between the DECT cells during a call (Handover).
+A handover is only possible if cells are synchronised.